mikegratton/slog/README.md

 Slog is an asynchronous stream-based logger with a memory pool.
-It is designed for applications where the business logic cannot wait for disk or network IO to complete before continuing.
+It is designed for applications where the business logic cannot wait for disk or network IO to complete recording a log record before continuing.
 For many server and robotic programs, log traffic comes in bursts as sessions open, plans are formed, and so on.
 Slog queues up messages during the busy times and catches up on IO during the lulls.
 For critical applications, Slog can guarantee it will not allocate memory beyond its initial pool.
 For "normal" applications, Slog will allocate more memory if you are logging faster than it can keep up.

 ## Features:

-* Slog is configurable, but with sensible an unsurprising defaults.
-Write your own backend or formatter, or use one of those provided
+* Slog is configurable, but with sensible an unsurprising defaults

+* Write your own backend or formatter, or use one of those provided

 * Flexible memory pool policies to control allocation in critical code